Latest Tax Reform Removes the Affordable Care Act Penalty | H&R Block

 Tip: Even though the individual penalty is eliminated beginning with tax year 2019 returns filed in 2020, taxpayers will continue to receive Forms 1095-A, 1095-B, and 1095-C with information about their coverage.
 Taxpayers should keep these forms with their tax returns.
 Taxpayers who purchased coverage through the Marketplace will continue to use information reported on Form 1095-A to calculate the premium tax credit; taxpayers who received an advance premium tax credit are required to reconcile information from Form 1095-A on their tax returns.

 The Tax Cuts and Jobs Act of 2017 (TCJA) eliminates the Affordable Care Act penalty beginning in tax year 2019.
 Because the TCJA makes other changes that interact with how the ACA penalty is calculated, taxpayers who expect to pay a penalty in 2017 and 2018 should be aware of the other changes as they estimate their tax liability.
+To get an estimate of how your taxes may be affected, visit our tax refund and tax reform calculator.

 Here are three examples showing how the ACA penalty calculation could differ (or stay about the same) based on changes made by the TCJA.
 Make an appointment with a tax professional to find out how the changes could impact you.